 Pay attention to the evolving workplace culture as your business grows.
 Find the time to discuss quality of life issues during staff meetings.
 Make sure to address personnel matters as needed, but do it expeditiously.

-The best way to avoid this problem is to plan for it when you are signing a lease for commercial space.
+The best way to avoid this problem is to plan for it when you’re signing a lease for commercial space.
 If you’re just starting out, you may want to opt for an executive suite or space in a business center that you rent by the month or year.
-If your business is at the point where it makes sense to sign a more permanent lease, then then you’ll probably want to limit the term (number of years) for your lease to 3 years if you expect to be growing more.
-And, if possible have your attorney negotiate an “out” clause in the lease.
-This is a clause that would spell out terms under which you could end the lease early, such as by giving the landlord 3 months’ written notice.
+If your business is at the point where it makes sense to sign a more permanent lease, then you’ll probably want to limit the term (number of years) for your lease to three years if you expect to be growing more.
+And, if possible, have your attorney negotiate an “out” clause in the lease.
+This is a clause that would spell out terms under which you could end the lease early, such as by giving the landlord three months’ written notice.

-If you are already in a lease that doesn’t have an out clause and you need more space, ask your landlord if they available space and can work with you.
+If you’re already in a lease that doesn’t have an out clause and you need more space, ask your landlord if they have available space and can work with you.
 If they don’t or you don’t want to stay in the same location, see if your lease will let you sublet your space to someone else, and under what terms.

 6. Your ability to lead and manage falters as your work processes come under pressure from increasing demand.